InfoAdam1998/Azure-Bank-Customer-Churn-Pipeline/README.md

 This repository contains an **end-to-end Azure data engineering pipeline** built to ingest, process, and serve analytics-ready data using modern, production-style patterns.

-The project processes the **Bank Customer Churn dataset** and demonstrates how to design a scalable and secure data platform using **Azure Data Factory, Azure Data Lake Gen2, Databricks (Delta Lake), and Synapse Analytics**.
+The project processes the **Bank Customer Churn dataset** and demonstrates how to design a scalable and secure data platform using **Azure Data Factory, Azure Data Lake Gen2, Databricks, and Synapse Analytics**.

-The architecture follows the **medallion pattern (Landing → Bronze → Silver → Gold)** to ensure data traceability, quality, and efficient analytics consumption.
+The architecture follows the **medallion pattern (Landing → Bronze → Silver → Gold)**.

 ---